xdvio/ripple-lib-java/ripple-core/README.md

 ```

 * Note that ALL field names are, by convention, upper case (in fact field names (index, hash) may be
-lower cased but aren't serialized)
+lower cased but are not serialized)

 * The `AffectedNodes` is an STArray.
 As stated, the immediate
-children each contain only a single key (or [Field](src/main/java/com/ripple/core/fields/Field.java#L120-L121))
+children each contain only a single key (or [Field](src/main/java/com/ripple/core/fields/Field.java#L138-L140))

   * CreatedNode
   * ModifiedNode